joelkm/Task-manager-v2/README.md

-# To-do list
+# Auth + To-do list project

 A basic crud app for a to-do app with an integrated session system.
+You can register, login to the app and reset your password.
+Once in the app you can create, view, edit and delete tasks.
+Each user has access to their tasks only.

 ## Frontend: